Top show producer Aimee Devane (pictured) reveals how she uses shoulder fore to improve flexion and engagement, while maintaining impulsion and power.

 4. Make sure you position your body correctly with your seat weighted slightly to the inside and your inside hip forward.
 Look between the horse’s ears and keep your shoulders parallel with the horse’s shoulders.
 You must maintain impulsion, self-carriage and tempo, meaning that the horse should feel more uphill.

 Article continues below…

 The grand prix dressage rider discusses using turn on the forehand to improve suppleness and refine the horse’s understanding of

 Swedish Olympic event rider Ludwig Svennerstål explains how shoulder-in on a circle encourages self-carriage

-Tips and pitfalls
+Tips and pitfalls when riding shoulder fore

 - Bear in mind that you don’t have to keep the movement for the entire length of the arena, but aim for a few good steps then come round and try again.